 UUID=9c1dcc82-c8f5-4038-8198-81c99e73e3f6 /home ext4 defaults 0 2

-Reboot and the new partion is in use as /home.
+Reboot and the new partition will be in use as

-This is the task that I think rarely happen but it is the same procedure.
-Copy data and mount the new partition to
+It is the same procedure.
+Just copy data and mount the new drive to